-BCAAs are branched chain amino acids.
-BCAAs consist of the amino acids leucine, isoleucine, and valine.
-BCAAs benefits are to help decrease muscle protein catabolism (muscle break down), so BCAAs may be a supplement you want to add if you are regularly weight training, especially if you tend to train in a fasted state.
+BCAAs are branched chain amino acids and consist of the amino acids leucine, isoleucine, and valine.
+The benefits of BCAAs are to help decrease muscle protein catabolism (muscle break down), so BCAAs may be a supplement you want to add if you are regularly weight training, especially if you tend to train in a fasted state.

 BCAAs are burned for energy during exercise, and are part of the way your body fuels during your workout.
 To help combat the loss of BCAAs and to ensure that your body has adequate BCAAs for synthesis protein (and other metabolic processes), consuming BCAAs before your workout is a good strategy.

 If you practice intermittent fasting, and you workout while fasting, you may want to consider using a BCAAs supplement before you workout, to help increase your bodies ability to repair muscles that are broken down during the workout.
 Having about 10 grams of BCAAs about 5-15 minutes before training will help reduce muscle break down and make sure you have enough protein in your system to help with recovery.